From Grape to Glass

 The New Winery

-2Hawk Vineyard & Winery’s state-of-the-art winery was brought online for the 2016 harvest and is now home to 38 barrels of 2016 estate-grown wines.
+2Hawk Vineyard & Winery’s new winery was brought online for the 2016 harvest and is now home to 38 barrels of 2016 estate-grown wines.

 “The winery gives us greater quality control and personal input so we can really fine-tune the style of wine,” Ross notes.